Search Ask the Dietitian

 When I put alcohol in a recipe, does it all cook off?
 Should I be concerned with how much alcohol is left?

-Alcohol added to a recipe may cook off, but it depends on how long you cook it.
+Alcohol added to a recipe may cook off, but it depends on how long you cooking it.
 People with alcoholism should be concerned with how much alcohol is left which will be inconsistent with a sober lifestyle.
 Rena Cultrufelli of the USDA prepared the following table of alcohol content in cooked foods.
 You can compare your recipe directions to the table below to determine how much alcohol is left.

 Search Ask the Dietitian